-Contributed materials are not recognized in the financial statements.
+Contributed materials are recognized when the fair value can be reasonably estimated and when the materials and services are used in the normal course of the Association's operations and would otherwise have been purchased.
+Donation, fund-raising and other revenue and general expenses includes \$8,751 (2022 - \$nil) of contributed materials.
 Volunteers contribute an indeterminate number of hours supporting the various fundraising activities and operating programs of the Association.
-Because of the difficulty in determining the fair value, contributed services are not recognized in the financial statements.
+Because of the difficulty in determining the fair value, contributed volunteer services are not recognized in the financial statements.